 Minimum Wage Violations

 As of July 24, 2009, the federal minimum wage for most covered employees is $7.25 per hour.
 Some exceptions include certain student workers and certain disabled workers, who may be paid at a lower rate.

 The minimum wage for young workers under the age of 20 is $4.25 per hour during their first 90 days of employment only (consecutive calendar days, not days of work).
 This applies to every job a person has until he or she turns 20.
 It does not just apply to his or her first job.

 A whistleblower is someone who complains about illegal activity or activity in violation of company policy at an employer.
 A whistleblower can be an employee, supplier, client, contractor, or anyone who may have insight into any illegal activity occurring at a business or organization.
 Those complaints are often voiced in public or reported to government or law enforcement agencies.

 Whistleblowers have often been fired by the company they work for.
-Whistleblowers that do retain their jobs may face blacklisting, demotions, overtime exemptions, benefit denial, threats, reassignment, or a reduction in pay.
+Whistleblowers who do retain their jobs may face blacklisting, demotions, overtime exemptions, benefit denial, threats, reassignment, or a reduction in pay.

 More Information on Workplace Violations

 If you think your employer is committing a workplace violation, your first step is to get as much information as you can.
-Check out the elaws Advisors—these are interactive tools provided by the US Department of Labor.
-These can give you more information about a number of federal employment laws.
+Check out the elaws Advisors.
+These are interactive tools provided by the U.S. Department of Labor.
+These can give you more information about several federal employment laws.